Laharnar/Blocker/README.md

 # Blocker
 Game about builder blocks and researchable AI

 Everything should be researchable.
 Movement, rotation, health points, flying, targeting, spawning...
-And everything should be editable.
-Movement 90% effective.
+Research should be editable. movement is 90% effective.
 Spawning 30% effective.
-And everything should be built from basic blocks.
+Building are created with basic blocks and research.

 It should be like playing with legos.

 This allows for mixing results.
 For example mixing movement, with rotation and targeting give us fliers.
 Spawning plus rotation plus gravity should give us barriers.

+---

 First stage: